dunn/modernphilosophy/modernphilosophy.markdown

 ***

 (@) _There are two claims Hume might be making here:_
-	(i) we have no good reason to believe in the external world;
+	(i) We have no good reason to believe in the external world;

-	(ii) we cannot even conceive of anything other than perceptions, and thus cannot conceive of an external world.
+	(ii) We cannot even conceive of anything other than perceptions, and thus cannot conceive of an external world.

-	Is he making one of these, or both?
+	_Is he making one of these, or both?_

-	How would the Copy Principle affect your answer?
+	_How would the Copy Principle affect your answer?_

 (@) _What is the 'universal and primary opinion of all men' that is 'destroyed by the slightest philosophy'?
 How does philosophy destroy it?_